 Visitor Policy Updates

-Effective Wednesday, February 10, 2021 Tahoe Forest Hospital District will begin to loosen our visitor restrictions.
-These changes are subject to change based on the COVID-19 pandemic situation and directions from the Federal, State, and Local government.
+Effective Wednesday, April 28, 2021 the CDC released updated information on the visitation in acute care hospitals.
+Tahoe Forest Hospital District will continue to use the CDC for visitor restrictions.
+This visitation guideline is subject to change based on the COVID-19 pandemic situation and directions from the Federal, State, and Local governments.

 Tahoe Forest Hospital District continues to monitor the latest COVID-19 developments and update our procedures and policies as necessary.